MedSTAR

-MedSTAR is the single medical retrieval service for the state of South Australia.
-Formed in 2007, it is controlled by the state government under the Department of Health through the SA Ambulance Service and provides emergency medical retrieval services.
-MedSTAR is designed to respond to trauma, medical and disaster emergencies anywhere within the state.
-MedSTAR Kids is the paediatric and neonatal wing of the retrieval service which commenced operations in February 2010.
+SAAS MedSTAR is the specialist emergency medical retrieval service for the state of South Australia.
+MedStar is operated by SA Health through the SA Ambulance Service and is designed to respond to trauma, medical and disaster emergencies anywhere within the state.
+MedSTAR Kids is the paediatric and neonatal service provided by MedSTAR.

 History

-MedSTAR's development commenced during 2007 and it has been operating since early 2009.
+MedSTAR's development commenced in 2007 and it has been operating since early 2009.
 Prior to MedSTAR's inception, emergency medical retrievals were carried out by one of three possible teams: one from the Royal Adelaide Hospital (RAH), one from the Flinders Medical Centre (FMC) and one from the Women's and Children's Hospital (WCH - for paediatric or neonatal emergencies).
 In a case where a helicopter would be needed, one would be dispatched to either the RAH or FMC (the WCH team would travel to the RAH because WCH doesn't have a helipad) after the appropriate and most available team was selected.
 After picking up the retrieval team members it would then head to the emergency.
 This setup meant it could take up to half an hour before the team was en route to the patient.
-As a result, it was decided that one single service based near the helicopter would be more appropriate as it would cut down response times and resolve issues pertaining as to which team would be chosen to retrieve the patient/s.
+As a result, it was decided that one single service based near the helicopter would be more appropriate as it would cut down response times and resolve issues pertaining to which team would be chosen to retrieve the patient/s.

 Another issue that was prevalent in the old system was a lack of uniform standards.
-The RAH and FMC teams were trained differently, had different equipment and different levels of qualifications.
-The old system also lacked a single point of contact, so requesting retrievals was a tricky process and there was also a lack of dedicated rapid response vehicles for road based retrievals.
+The RAH and FMC teams were trained differently and had different equipment and different levels of qualifications.
+The old system also lacked a single point of contact, so requesting retrievals was a tricky process and there was also a lack of dedicated rapid-response vehicles for road-based retrievals.
 With one statewide service, these issues were resolved.